sani-coop/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

 ======================================

 In the LMS, learners enter a value into a response field to complete a math expression input problem.
-An example of a completed math expression input problem that contains two questions follows.
+The following example shows a completed math expression input problem that contains two questions.

 .. image:: ../../../shared/images/MathExpressionInputExample.png
  :alt: A problem shown in the LMS that requests the symbolic expressions for displacement and for elongation of a blade.
 Both questions were answered correctly.
+The solutions are not shown.

-The OLX (open learning XML) markup for this example math expression input problem follows.
+The open learning XML (OLX) markup for this example math expression input problem follows.

 .. code-block:: xml